Can Social Media Usage Affect Memory?

 Can Problematic Social Media Use Affect Your Memory?

 Participants with the highest negative social media use scores had the worst memory performance.
-The semantic memory—memory of facts and common knowledge not gained by personal experiences—was most affected.
+The semantic memory—the memory of facts and common knowledge not gained by personal experiences—was most affected.

 Interestingly, the researchers found that depression, insomnia, and stress were not mediating factors between problematic social media use and memory performance.
 Basically, they didn’t make the participants’ memories worse.